-I started this blog only a few months ago (October 2016) with a 'plan' to write informative and practical posts about topics related to mental health and wellness.
+I started this blog in October 2016 with a plan to write informative and practical posts about topics related to mental health and wellness.
 My intention was to share the knowledge that I have gained through both my education and my experiences working in the helping field with others in a easy-to-understand way.
-I decided to write this post today to check in with how my original plan has changed and evolved, and how well I am meeting my goals of being a mental health blogger.
+In this post I will share with how my original plan has evolved over time, and how well I am meeting my goals of being a mental health blogger.

 When I first started posting on my blog, I quickly realized that there was a lot I didn't know about blogging.. and I mean a LOT!
 I knew I had some technical skills with computers..
 I definitely had writing skills down pat.. and of course my knowledge of mental health.
 That should be good enough... right?
 Oh, how I was very wrong!